 My father bought a lakefront piece of property during this sale and we built a family cottage that was designed for summer use only.
 We brought all of the building materials over to the site by boat as no road had yet been built to our property.
 There was a government dock on the other side of the lake where we parked our car and had our docked boat ready for crossing.

 What I especially recall is the way my father insisted we dig the footings on which the cottage would rest.
 The land around the lake was rocky but the site for our cottage had soil to a depth of several feet before you struck bedrock.
 My brother and I were charged with the task of digging holes for the footings.
 I well recall how we grumbled at having to dig so deep.
-But now, almost 60 years later, the cottage stands true and level without any tilt to the floors whatever.
+But now, years later, the cottage stands true and level without any tilt to the floors whatever.

 This solid footing is what the Psalmist is talking about in our verse today.
 Note that the Psalmist is not comforted by the ceremonies of his religious convictions.
 He does not take refuge in ritual and ceremony.
 What he cries out for is the living God Himself.

 Faith in the Bible is not confidence in certain ceremonies performed on the Sabbath or Sunday.
 Rather what truly needy people require is to come into the immediate presence of God.
 Nothing less will do.
 The Psalmist knows his footings for his faith must rest on the character and promises of God.

 Genuine Christianity is not wrapped up in the performance of certain religious rites.
 It is the experience of the living God.
 In another place the Psalmist says,

 “My soul thirsts for God, for the living God;

 when shall I come and appear before God?”

 We are offered access to the Lord through Jesus Christ Who has died and been raised again so that sinners may approach God in repentance and faith.
 All through the Old Testament we read that when people approached God they came with something in their hands.